 - An empty washed-out 2-litre bottle from your recycling bin (clear bottles will allow you to see the changes throughout this time, but milk bottles will work just as well).
-You do not need the lid. - A paper bag big enough to cover the bottle, or you can make a big cone out of newspaper - Dirt from the garden - A little water, preferably also a spray bottle - Different kinds of organic waste, including fruit or veggie scraps, leaves, grass clippings, cardboard or paper.
-If you have a compostable bag, you may like to include some.
+You do not need the lid. - A paper bag big enough to cover the bottle, or you can make a big cone out of newspaper - Dirt from the garden - A little water, preferably also a spray bottle - A funnel - Different kinds of rubbish, including fruit or veggie scraps, plastic wrapping, aluminium foil, cardboard or paper and a carton or disposable coffee cup.